 5. Update preventatives and vaccinations

 Check with your vet to ensure that Fido has all the preventative treatments and vaccinations required to be safe in the outdoors.
-Learn about the environment your dog is going to be exposed and mention that to a veterinarian for extra tips and advice.
+Learn about the environment your dog is going to be exposed to and mention that to a veterinarian for extra tips and advice.

 6. Check the batteries